 Puzzles.
 Both girls love them and are very good at them.
 And we have puzzles for all ages, just to keep them trying to improve.
 The other day I figured we would go big, so I dumped out our 1000 piece Disneyland puzzle for us to work on.
 Surprisingly, Elaina did amazing at it.
 She helped me separate the borders and the characters, before starting to put them together herself.
 I was very proud of her helping me with her first “big kid” puzzle.

 Completely out of the blue, Elaina tells me that she started playing chess at school and that she wanted a chess set.
 I brought out my wooden travel chess set from deployment for her to use.
 While she liked it, she really wanted her own set.
 Punk.
 We ended up picking out one of those 10-in-1 game sets, which included chess, checkers, backgammon, etc. While Elaina is still learning chess strategy, she is absolutely crushing poor Gabbs at checkers (she practices at school).
 While it makes me somewhat sad that they are getting into more adult games (because the Haba games are fun), it does give me hope that one day they could show interest in one of my games…

 I was just happy to find her moving my starships around one morning, and I think she was just happy that I was letting her (without worrying that she would break them).
 Anyways, it is definitely a start.
 I hope that you enjoyed hearing about our gaming experiences.
 While it is not necessarily for everyone, gaming has certainly gotten my girls to share more and by more interactive with other children, and it certainly helps expand their minds by developing strategy.
 It is a great family hobby, one that I hope we continue and that they one day pass on to their children.
-Thanks again for checking up on us, and in the words of Jim Pruitt of WebDM, “May the dice ever roll in your favor.”
+Thanks again for checking in on us, and in the words of Jim Pruitt of WebDM, “May the dice ever roll in your favor.”